syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-quickstart.md

 clusterctl generate cluster my-cluster --kubernetes-version v1.29.4 --control-plane-machine-count=3 --worker-machine-count=3  > my-cluster.yaml
 ```

+{% callout %}

-> Note: With the `--target-namespace` flag, you can specify a different target namespace.
+With the `--target-namespace` flag, you can specify a different target namespace.

-> Run the `clusterctl generate cluster --help` command for more information.
+Run the `clusterctl generate cluster --help` command for more information.

+{% /callout %}

+{% callout %}

-> **Note**: Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI, and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
+Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI, and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
 This is where **Syself Autopilot** comes into play, taking on these challenges to offer you a seamless, worry-free Kubernetes experience.
 Feel free to contact us via e-mail: <info@syself.com>.

+{% /callout %}

 ## Applying the workload cluster